andrevidela/Research-report/Thesis/index.md

 \label{subsec:dancing-around}

 Linear values cannot be duplicated or ignored, but provided we know how the values are constructed, we can work hard enough to tear them apart and build them back up.
-This allows us to dance around the issue of ignoring and duplicating linear variables by exploiting pattern matching in order to implement functions such as ``copy : (1 v : a) `-> (a, a)`` and `drop : (1 v : a) -> ()`.
+This allows us to dance around the issue of ignoring and duplicating linear variables by exploiting pattern matching to implement functions such as `copy : (1 v : a) -> (a, a)` and `drop : (1 v : a) -> ()`.

-The next snippet show how to implement those for `Nat`:
+The next snippet shows how to implement those for `Nat`:

 ```haskell
 dropNat : (1 v : Nat) -> ()